Renobird/TextformatterAccordion/README.md

 1. In the ProcessWire admin to Setup > Fields and edit the Textarea field that you want to support accordions.
 On the "Details" tab, select "Accordion" as a Textformatter and save.

-2. Include the the CSS/JS (requires jQuery) in your HTML.
+2. include the the CSS/JS (requires jQuery) in your HTML.
 You can use any css you want to style the accordion list — the css included with this module is a barebones example to get you started.

 ``` html
 /path/to/jquery.js